 A VASSAL module is simply a set of compressed set of graphic, text, and other files, as well a Build File (a text file) that describes how the other files are expressed in play.
 A module file has the extension .vmod.
-There is no limit to the file size for a module.
+There is no limit to the file size for a module, but modules intended to be published to Vassalengine.org can be up to 75 MB in size.